maykar/kiosk-mode/README.md

 ```

 **user_settings:**
-Sets the settings for specific users. **This uses a user's name, not their username (if they're different)**.
+Sets the config for specific users. **This uses a user's name, not their username (if they're different)**.

 ```
 kiosk_mode: